Brazil

 Source: WhereNext Global Relocation Index 2026 · CC BY 4.0

-Challenging Fit — strongest in healthcare and lifestyle.
+Situational Fit — strongest in infrastructure and healthcare.

 Per-field freshness (5 dimensions)